-When Delsia Fleming was looking at colleges for her twin daughters Brittany and Brianna, the Burlington, New Jersey, mother learned that twins who attend the same school often receive college tuition discounts.
+When Delsia Fleming was looking at colleges for her twin daughters, Brittany and Brianna, the Burlington, N.J., mother learned that twins who attend the same school often receive college tuition discounts.
 It turns out this discount isn’t limited to twins.

 A handful of colleges and universities nationwide offer discounts when two or more family members enroll at the same school.
 The key is to know the right terminology when searching for discounts or speaking with financial aid officers about the possibility of qualifying for college tuition discounts.
 Some of the phraseology I came across includes “sibling discount,” “twin discount,” “family scholarship” or “family grant.”

 Fleming’s daughters ended up enrolling at McDaniel College in Westminster, Md., which provides a $2,000 discount to the second tuition bill.
 The family received that discount in addition to a generous financial aid package.

 If you have same-age children or children close in age who could attend the same college, you may want to consider adding “family tuition discount” to your list of must-haves as you start looking at schools.